HRT: which type is right for you?

 You do not want to have to change patches two or three times a week or you think patches might irritate your skin.
 You may also be able to use the gel if you have a history of heart problems, diabetes and clots as this form of HRT is associated with fewer risks than the tablet form (you should discuss the pros and cons in these situations with your healthcare professional).
 It is also easy to use.

-Estrogen-only HRT
+Oestrogen-only HRT

-Estrogen in the form of a cream, pessary or ring is placed in your vagina.
+Oestrogen in the form of a cream, pessary or ring is placed in your vagina.

 Try it if…

 You want to relieve vaginal dryness and painful intercourse and do not suffer from other symptoms such as hot flushes which will not be helped by this form of HRT.
-This type of HRT increases local estrogen levels but does not affect the whole body.
+This type of HRT increases local oestrogen levels but does not affect the whole body.
 This is very safe, with very few associated risks, and can be taken without progestogen even if you still have a womb.

-Vaginal estrogen
+Vaginal oestrogen

 Try it if…

 You no longer have a womb (if you have had a hysterectomy, for example).
-This is because, although the risk is low, estrogen-only HRT may slightly increase your risk of womb or ovarian cancer if used without progesterone/progestogen.
+This is because, although the risk is low, oestrogen-only HRT may slightly increase your risk of womb or ovarian cancer if used without progesterone/progestogen.

 Combined HRT